-Olema Oncology Announces Clinical Trial to Evaluate OP-1250 in Combination with Palbociclib (IBRANCE®) in Advanced Metastatic Breast Cancer
+Olema Oncology Announces Clinical Trial Agreement to Evaluate OP-1250 in Combination with Palbociclib (IBRANCE®) in Advanced Metastatic Breast Cancer

 SAN FRANCISCO, Nov.
-13, 2020 /PRNewswire/ -- Olema Oncology, a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of targeted therapies for women's cancers, today announced a clinical trial to evaluate OP-1250, a complete estrogen receptor (ER) antagonist (CERAN) and a selective ER degrader (SERD), in combination with palbociclib (IBRANCE®) in patients with recurrent, locally advanced or metastatic estrogen receptor-positive (ER+), human epidermal growth factor receptor 2-negative (HER2-) breast cancer.
+13, 2020 /PRNewswire/ -- Olema Oncology, a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of targeted therapies for women's cancers, today announced a clinical trial agreement to evaluate OP-1250, a complete estrogen receptor (ER) antagonist (CERAN) and a selective ER degrader (SERD), in combination with palbociclib (IBRANCE®) in patients with recurrent, locally advanced or metastatic estrogen receptor-positive (ER+), human epidermal growth factor receptor 2-negative (HER2-) breast cancer.

-"This study with Pfizer represents continued momentum toward our goal of advancing the clinical development of OP-1250," said Sean P. Bohen, M.D., Ph.D., President and Chief Executive Officer of Olema Oncology.
+"This agreement with Pfizer represents continued momentum toward our goal of advancing the clinical development of OP-1250," said Sean P. Bohen, M.D., Ph.D., President and Chief Executive Officer of Olema Oncology.
 "We look forward to learning more about the potential of OP-1250 in combination with palbociclib in patients living with breast cancer."

-Under the terms of the non-exclusive agreement, Olema is responsible for conducting the trial and Pfizer is responsible for supplying study drug.
+Under the terms of the non-exclusive agreement, Olema is responsible for conducting the trial and Pfizer is responsible for supplying its study drug.

 About Olema Oncology